Wonder how the conversation went in the New York Times newsroom that led to this story being placed on the front page (A1 print, home page online):

 last straw pull quote:

-A flier’s request: a fruit cup with a single strawberry.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+A flier’s request: a fruit cup with a single strawberry.Liz Cox Barrett is a writer at CJR.